geo-data/cesium-terrain-builder/README.md

   format.

-* Encapsulate the multithreading tile generation functionality currently implemented in `terrain-build` within the library to make it more widely available.
+* Encapsulate the multithreading tile generation functionality currently implemented in `ctb-tile` within the library to make it more widely available.

-* One of the `terrain-build` recommendations above illustrates a process for efficiently creating tilesets at lower zoom levels by resampling an already generated tileset at the next highest zoom level.
-This could be built directly into the `terrain-build` tool.
+* One of the `ctb-tile` recommendations above illustrates a process for efficiently creating tilesets at lower zoom levels by resampling an already generated tileset at the next highest zoom level.
+This could be built directly into the `ctb-tile` tool.
 An implementation could create a read-only GDAL `TiledDataset` driver (or use a VRT, if it efficiently supports the large number of tile files) which accesses the already generated tileset;
   this dataset could then be used as an input to the tiler.